MikeDTaro/terms-of-service/index.md

 5.1 Ownership

     The source code of FootDex is the property of El Laggron.
-However, the application and its deployment, including all related content and functionality, are the property of mikedtaro and romfzk_.
+However, the application and its deployment, including all related content and functionality, are the property of mikedtaro.
 You may not copy, modify, distribute, or sell any part of the bot or its source code without explicit permission from the respective owners.

 5.2 User Content